fossasia/meilix-generator/.github/CONTRIBUTING.md

 - Your Pull request can be merged within 24 hours if you get a positive review.
 - Your Pull request can be merged after 24 hours of the last commit and last comment if no maintainer responded.

-If the pull request creates a problem, the first person to recognize it should revert the pull requets as soon as possible.
+If the pull request creates a problem, the first person to recognize it should revert the pull requests as soon as possible.

 Note that this does not clarify what to do if there a negative reviews.
 The goal is again to spread knowledge and feedback but also prevent frustration and stagnation of the project.